How to Clean & Maintain Silestone Worktops

 Removing Limescale from Silestone

 Many people are cautious about using limescale removers on Silestone as they know that these can damage natural stones such as marble and limestone.
-Silestone is made from tougher stuff, and natural limestone removers such as vinegar work a treat.
+Silestone is made from tougher stuff, and natural limescale removers such as vinegar work a treat.

 Other spills and marks

 Silestone does not absorb liquid, so it’s very hard to stain the stone.
 However, if a spill has been missed and allowed to dry on, you may be wondering how to remove it.
 The short answer is with gentle cleaning products and a non-abrasive no-scratch scouring pad.
-However, if that won’t cut it, the official Silestone cleaning guide can be found on the Consentino website and gives information on how to use more intensive cleaning solutions without damaging the stone.
+However, if that won’t cut it, the official Silestone cleaning guide can be found on the Cosentino website and gives information on how to use more intensive cleaning solutions without damaging the stone.

 Bringing back the shine